avour/kivypaystack/README.md

 All Response objects are a tuple containing status_code, status, message and data
 """

 #Initialize the transaction object to handle transactions.
-Pass in your authorization key
+Pass in your authorization key - if not set
-(if not set as environment variable PAYSTACK_AUTHORIZATION_KEY)
+#as environment variable PAYSTACK_AUTHORIZATION_KEY)

 transaction = Transaction(authorization_key="sk_myauthorizationkeyfromthepaystackguys")
 response = transaction.charge("customer@domain.com", "CustomerAUTHcode", 10000) #Charge a customer N100.